 Mao Zedong and the Foundations of Guerrilla Warfare

-Mao Zedong revolutionized 20th-century insurgency by blending military tactics with political ideology and social mobilization.
-His strategy—especially the idea of People’s War—emphasized class power, protracted struggle, and political-military integration.
-These principles helped the Chinese Communist Party win the Chinese Civil War.
-They later influenced guerrilla movements in Vietnam, Cuba, Peru, the Philippines, and other regions around the world.
+Mao Zedong reshaped 20th-century insurgency by fusing military tactics with political ideology and social mobilization.
+His doctrine of People’s War emphasized class power, protracted struggle, and the integration of political and military effort.
+These principles carried the Chinese Communist Party (CCP) through the Chinese Civil War and later shaped guerrilla movements in Vietnam, Cuba, Peru, the Philippines, and beyond.

-Mao developed his theory of guerrilla warfare in the context of early 20th-century China.
-The country was fractured, controlled by competing warlords, undermined by foreign interference, and gripped by deep rural poverty.
-During the Chinese Civil War (1927–1949), Mao adapted guerrilla tactics to fight the Kuomintang (KMT).
-The KMT had superior numbers and technology.
-Land reform and peasant mobilization became key tools, turning rural frustration into revolutionary strength.
+Mao developed his theory in the conditions of early 20th-century China: a fractured country run by competing warlords, eroded by foreign interference, and weighed down by deep rural poverty.
+During the Chinese Civil War (1927 to 1949), he adapted guerrilla tactics to confront a Kuomintang (KMT) force with superior numbers and technology.
+Land reform and peasant mobilization turned rural frustration into a durable source of revolutionary strength.

 Key Principles of Mao Zedong’s Guerrilla Doctrine